-On the Home screen, tap > to enter the Settings screen.
-Then, choose Wireless & networks > More > Airplane mode.
+On the Home screen, swipe up and then tap Settings to enter the Settings screen.
+Then, choose Network & internet > Advanced > Airplane mode.

-This mode is used to disable all radio communication in the device, Wi-Fi, BT, and Cellular.
+This mode is used to disable all radio communication in the device, Wi-Fi, BT, and mobile network.
 This mode allows the user to keep the device enabled and use other applications which do not require RF signals.